jmerullo/football/README.md

 If you use this dataset or code for your research, please cite:

     @inproceedings{football2019,
-      Author = {Jack Merullo and Luke Yeh and Abram Handler and Alvin Grissom II and Brendan O'Connor and Mohit Iyyer}, Booktitle = {Empirical Methods in Natural Language Processing}, Year = "2019",
+      Author = {Jack Merullo and Luke Yeh and Abram Handler and Alvin {Grissom II} and Brendan O'Connor and Mohit Iyyer}, Booktitle = {Empirical Methods in Natural Language Processing}, Year = "2019",
       Title = {Investigating Sports Commentator Bias within a Large Corpus of American Football Broadcasts.}